controlplaneio/simulator/docs/cli.md

   version     Prints simulator version

 Flags:
-  -b, --bucket string          The name of the s3 bucket to use.
-Must be globally unique and will be prefixed with 'simulator-'
   -c, --config-file string     Path to the simulator config file -h, --help                   help for simulator
-  -l, --loglevel string        Level of detail in output logging (default "info") -s, --scenarios-dir string   Path to a directory containing a scenario manifest (default "./simulation-scripts") -t, --tf-dir string          Path to a directory containing the infrastructure scripts (default "./terraform/deployments/AWS")
+  -l, --loglevel string        Level of detail in output logging (default "info") -s, --scenarios-dir string   Path to a directory containing a scenario manifest (default "./simulation-scripts") -b, --state-bucket string    The name of the s3 bucket to use for remote-state.
+Must be globally unique -t, --tf-dir string          Path to a directory containing the infrastructure scripts (default "./terraform/deployments/AWS")

 Use "simulator [command] --help" for more information about a command.